satisfactorymodding/smr-frontend/README.md

 If you don't wish to run the backend locally (which most likely you don't), you can point your local frontend to the staging or production APIs by specifying a different `NODE_ENV`, such as `staging`.

+### Login

+Trying to log in on a locally hosted copy of the frontend will fail and redirect you to the live site because of how the OAuth sign in process works.
+To work around this, copy the `token` cookie produced by signing into the real site (`.ficsit.app`) and add it to your cookies for `localhost`.
+There is likely a cookie manager extension for your browser of choice that will make this easier.